 When content is old enough, it is no longer subject to copyright laws, so it’s free to utilize and watch.
 That’s how Internet Archive can have feature-length movies streaming for free — but it’s also why many are from the 1920s and 1930s.
 For classic movie buffs, you can’t find a better site.

-5. Sony Crackle
+4. Sony Crackle

-Sony Crackle, formerly known as Crackle, is another great site to watch modern movies and TV shows for free, but, like with Popcornflix, you do so with ads.
+Sony Crackle, formerly known as Crackle, is another excellent site to watch modern movies and TV shows for free, but, like with Popcornflix, you do so with ads.
 We know ads can be very annoying, but that’s the trade-off when you don’t want to pay for the film.

-If you really like action and thriller movies and some older TV shows that are hard to find on other platforms, Sony Crackle certainly makes sitting through some ads worth it.
+If you like action and thriller movies and some older TV shows that are hard to find on other platforms, Sony Crackle certainly makes sitting through some ads worth it.

 You can get Vudu on your computer, game consoles, streaming devices, smart TV, Blu-ray players, phones and tablets.
-You just have to sign up for a free Vudu account to use the apps and site.
-So the next time you find yourself typing “free movies online sites” into your browser, head straight to this digital library instead
+You have to sign up for a free Vudu account to use the apps and site.
+So the next time you find yourself typing “free movies online sites” into your browser, head straight to this digital library instead.

-Just sign up for hoopla with your email and library card and you’ll have access to tons of movies and TV seasons.
+Just sign up for hoopla with your email and library card and you’ll have access to tons of movies and TV shows.
 Plus the ability to use the hoopla app on your phone, tablet, Amazon Fire device, Roku, Chromecast, Apple TV and Android TV devices.

 It doesn’t work with every library system, so make sure to ask the next time you’re at your library.
 If you don’t have access, ask what your library can do to get it.
-Free, streamable movies are a great offering, after all, so you could help yourself and your fellow library patrons by encouraging the signup.
+Free, streamable movies are a great offering, so you could help yourself and your fellow library patrons by encouraging the signup.

 For access to all of these libraries together in one place, The Roku Channel is worth adding to your device.
 But if you don’t have a Roku, you can watch many of its options at the other places listed above.

 YouTube has its share of feature-length films uploaded illegally, and those tend to disappear quickly thanks to YouTube’s algorithms.
-Users who attempt this are pretty silly since YouTube actually offers many movies for free, in addition to ones available for rent or purchase — you just have to be willing to watch ads with them.
-Tap or click here for a list of available films.
+Users who attempt this are pretty silly since YouTube offers many movies for free, in addition to ones available for rent or purchase — you just have to be willing to watch ads with them.

-Streaming has made movie-watching much more fun, even more so when it’s free.
+Streaming has made movie watching much more fun, even more so when it’s free.
 Fortunately, there are tons of free online movie streaming sites, and all you have to do is sign up for a free account or watch a few ads along the way.

-11. Tubi TV
+10. Tubi TV

 Its library is a little small, but what you’ll find is diverse.
 For instance, it offers a lot of different categories, from action to comedies.
 It’s also easy to use.
 Hover over an eye-catching title and you’ll see the star rating, summary and cast.

 Although it’s ad-supported, the commercials aren’t overwhelming.
-It’s kind of like if you were watching TVs straight from a popular channel: Every 15 minutes or so, you’ll take a short ad break.
+It’s kind of like if you were watching TV straight from a popular channel: Every 15 minutes or so, you’ll take a short ad break.
 They aren’t too long — only around one to two minutes.
-Then, you can get right back to whatever show or flick you’re watching.
+Then, you can get back to whatever show or flick you’re watching.

-You can watch the first two seasons of The Office for free, but after that, you’ll have to upgrade to Peacock Premium for $5 a month.
-It uses a similar setup for other popular shows, like Parks and Recreation.
-Peacock TV is especially great if you’re a big fan of NBC’s content or if you just want to catch up on some big movies.
+You can watch the first two seasons of “The Office” for free, but after that, you’ll have to upgrade to Peacock Premium for $5 a month.
+It uses a similar setup for other popular shows, like “Parks and Recreation.”
+Peacock is especially great if you’re a big fan of NBC’s content or want to catch up on some big movies.

 This free website offers over 190 different channels you can watch.
 That includes newly launched movie channels, breaking news, sports shows and even stand-up comedy.

 We verified these websites, but watch out for other lists you’ll find on the web.
 Say you type in the words, “sites to watch movies online free” or “free online movie streaming sites.”
-Not every online movies website is as safe as the ones on the list above.
+Not every online movie website is as safe as the ones on the list above.

 Some will send you to shady sites full of suspicious links that try to download malware to your computer.
 Unfortunately, it’s a common problem, even when you’re not typing something like “free movie downloads no registration” into the search bar.

 Clicking a link is always a bit of a gamble.
-If you’re lucky, the link gives you the information you want to see — or it could take you to a malicious website or a download stuffed with viruses.
+If you’re lucky, the link gives you the information you want to see, or it could take you to a malicious website or a download stuffed with viruses.